1992 famine in Somalia

-The 1992 Somalia famine was a result of devastation inflicted by warring factions in southern Somalia, primarily the Somali National Front, which ravaged grain stores in the fertile inter-riverine agricultural belt around the Jubba and Shebelle rivers.
-The resulting famine primarily affected residents living along the Jubba/Shebelle riverine area and the internally displaced.
+The 1992 famine in Somalia resulted from a severe drought and devastation caused by warring factions in southern Somalia, primarily the Somali National Front, in the fertile inter-riverine breadbasket between the Jubba and Shebelle rivers.
+The resulting famine primarily affected residents living in the riverine area, predominantly in Bay Region, and those internally displaced by the civil war.

-By the second half of 1992, the famine began to recede, partly due to the lull in fighting, which allowed the first crop harvest in the Lower Shebelle region, and also due to large-scale international food deliveries.
-The continuing crisis led to the creation of UNOSOM I in April 1992.
-In December 1992 the UNITAF was created to replace UNOSOM I and deployed to Somalia with the objective of providing security for relief groups.
+During the second half of 1992, the famine began to recede, partly due to the lull in fighting, which allowed the first crop harvest in the Lower Shebelle region, and also due to large-scale international food deliveries.
+Local Somali-led initiatives formed to address starvation were eventually overwhelmed, particularly in the Bay region.
+The crisis led to the creation of UNOSOM I in April 1992.
+The Red Cross took lead of the response, spending more than half of its 1992 budget on the crisis and distributing 75% of all relief in Somalia.
+From August to December 1992, the United States operated an aid airlift to the Red Cross that saved approximately 40,000 lives.

+In December 1992, UNITAF (Operation Restore Hope) was established to succeed UNOSOM I, deploying over 30,000 US military-led troops to Somalia with the initial objective of providing security for relief groups.
+This had the effect of speeding the conclusion of the crisis by about a month.
+During early 1993, the famine was largely over.
+In March of 1993, UNITAF transitioned to UNOSOM II.
+Of the approximately 100,000 lives saved as a result of various form of international assistance, 10,000–25,000 were during the UNITAF and UNOSOM II operations.

-The famine largely subsided by March 1993 and UNITAF would transition to UNOSOM II.
-The crisis resulted in an estimated 200,000-300,000 deaths.
+The crisis resulted in an estimated 200,000–300,000 deaths.